hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 See what we did there?

 First we set up our "variables", just like in our JavaScript example.
-We have one extra variable, `counter`.
-The JavaScript example also defines an `counter`, but inside of the `for` loop.
+It appears that we have one extra variable, `counter`, but the JavaScript example also defines a `counter` inside the header of the `for` loop.

 Next, we made a label, which we will be able to jump back to.
 We do our multiplication math, just like the `for` loop.
 Then, we manually increment our `counter`, which is happening in the JavaScript `for` loop with `i++`.